zesty-io/node-sdk/README.md

 # node-sdk ![version badge](https://img.shields.io/npm/v/@zesty-io/sdk)

-> This package is the [Zesty.io](https://www.zesty.io/) software development kit (SDK) for the [node.js](https://nodejs.org/en/) runtime
+> [Zesty.io](https://www.zesty.io/) software development kit (SDK) for the [node.js](https://nodejs.org/en/) runtime

 ### what is zesty.io?

-[Zesty.io](https://www.zesty.io/) is a cloud web content management system (WCMS) that is API driven with open-source user interfaces.
+[Zesty.io](https://www.zesty.io/) is a web content management system (WCMS) that is API driven with open-source user interfaces.
 Our software is built to automate the configuration, optimization, and distribution of digital content so marketing teams and developers can focus on creating excellent digital experiences.
 [Learn more in our platform knowledge base](https://zesty.org/).

+## Usage

-### pre-requisites
+### prerequisites

 - [Node.js 10.16 LTS](https://nodejs.org/dist/latest-v10.x/docs/api/)